Alzheimer’s disease soon detected while you sleep?

 Detection of the disease before the slightest symptom

 These findings are particularly important as they were found in the people studied “before they showed symptoms.”
 The identification of these early biomarkers of Alzheimer’s disease in asymptomatic adults may help patients develop prevention or mitigation strategies before the disease progresses”, continues the professor of neurology at the University of Colorado.
-Dr. McConnell even believes that the device could be “a possible way to measure brain health over time and that it could be used to indicate whether a person is at risk of developing a neurological disease ».
+Dr. McConnell even believes that the device might be “a possible way to measure brain health over time and that it might be used to indicate whether a person is at risk of developing a neurological disease ».

 The studies are obviously at a early stage, further analyzes will be required to confirm these results.
 “Our next steps will be to perfect the process,” Dr. McConnell explained.
 The headband, if its diagnostic capability is confirmed, will not be available for many years.
 However, this study gives hope: “We are only scratching the surface with this work, which opens the way to affordable and easy-to-use devices for monitoring brain health”, concludes the scientist.